-a.
-SBIGR, the global dynamics of an epidemic in a nonfully-mixed community.
-The SBIGR approach can be understood as follows.
 The total population consists of N individuals.
-Within well-defined clusters the local dynamics is given by a SIR like approach.
-Indeed, we define a sub-ensemble $N^$ of individuals within local clusters around the infected.
-These individuals are either susceptible B, infected I or recovered/removed G. For the individuals far away from the infected, we have in our desciption two types: susceptibles Sand removed R. It is important to understand that this subensemble, further named the blob, represents multiple independent clusters with little or no connectivity, that will share similar constant physiological and social parameters, leading to similar dynamical equations.
+Within welldefined clusters the local dynamics is given by a SIR like approach.
+We define a sub-ensemble N^ of individuals within local clusters around the infected.
+These individuals are either (local) susceptible B, infected I or (local) recovered G. For the individuals far away from the infected, we have in our desciption two types: susceptibles S and recovered R. Both the ensembles S and B indicate therefore susceptibles, far away from, or close to the infected, respectively.
+Similarly R and Gboth indicate recovered individuals.
+It is important to understand that the sub-ensemble N^ , in the following named the blob, represents multiple independent clusters with little or no connectivity, that will share similar constant physiological and social parameters, leading to similar dynamical equations.
+Both N and N^ are thus macroscopic quantities.
+The 5 types of individuals are represented as compartments in Fig. 1.

-Within the blob, corresponding to the ensemble of clusters, we have a SIR type of dynamics,
+Within the blob, corresponding to the ensemble of clusters,